 COVID-19 Response: Balancing Safety with High Treatment Volumes

 Humber’s Urology Program has been committed to maintaining treatment volumes throughout the pandemic, which has been made possible through routine COVID-19 tests for all Humber surgery patients, and through the amount of procedures that our Urology team offers same-day.
 Over 85% of our Urology procedures are now outpatient procedures, meaning that during the pandemic our Urology Program has needed fewer hospital beds, have had fewer cancellations from anxious patients, and have an increased capacity to make sure patients are still being looked after.

 “All of our innovations at Humber, including technologies like GreenLight and the Robot, have meant that our patients can go home faster,” says Dr. Heimrath.
 “We have been able to continue to offer treatments while minimizing exposure.
 Even during these very unprecedented times we are performing a large volume of procedures for our patients, thanks to the technologies we use and the flexibility of our team.
 We are still providing lots of care.”

 Watch – Dr. Jack Barkin and Dr. Charles Radzinski pioneered the robotic surgery program at Humber River Hospital, so patients can experience shorter recovery times, less pain and scarring, and a faster return to daily life after surgery.
 The da Vinci Surgical Robot is the centerpiece of the Murphy and Helen Hull Robotics Centre at Humber River Hospital.
-The Centre was established thanks to a transformational donation from Helen Hull and her late husband, Murphy Hull.
+The Centre was established thanks to a transformational donation from the late Murphy and Helen Hull.